CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 - Observation data not available to be loaded for specific networks, ie. METAR is the only network that appears to work for querygen_met.php

 - Plots failed using CSN and IMPROVE with PM25_TOT but worked for AQS-Daily for the plotly multisimulation timeseries plot using the EQUATES database.
-Is this a problem with selecting the wrong species, or an issue with no data for the obs?
+  - The amad_EQUATES database contains a limited subset of observational networks (AQS Daily, AQS Hourly, CASNET, and NADP)

 ## Bug or Error in the plot